c4ss1uslab/digitalgarden/src/site/notes/core essays/💭 foundational concepts for developing regenerative information ecologies & empowering knowledge commons.md

 - [subconscious](https://github.com/subconsciousnetwork/noosphere)
 - [anytype](https://anytype.io/)

-  but you have to speak 8 levels of nerd in order to "get" most of them (i spent 1 whole year living and breathing SEEDS to really get it, at deeper levels).
+  but you have to speak 8 levels of nerd in order to "get" most of them, especially if you don't have a technical background (i spent 1 whole year living and breathing SEEDS to really get it, at deeper levels).